jdunkerley/jdunkerley/AWS Recipe Collection.md

 ![Serverless Webapp](assets/recipe-cards/serverless-webapp.png)

 Using a collection of serverless services it is very straight forward to host a modern web app.
 Place the built HTML/JS into an S3 bucket.
-I don't recommend directly exposing this using it's web hosting except for early development as it only supports HTTP not HTTPS.
+I don't recommend directly exposing this using it's web hosting except for early development as it only supports HTTP, not HTTPS.
 From past experience, do not leave security features (like HTTPS) to the end as they are a lot easier to build as you go along.
 Fortunately, there is an easy solution for this.
 If you use CloudFront to serve the content from S3 then you can easily add HTTPS.

 For REST APIs needed to power the site, you can easily do this using API Gateway backing onto Lambda (or other services as needed).
-This is HTTPS by default (I don't believe it support HTTP).
+This is HTTPS by default (I don't believe it supports HTTP).
 You can then additionally secure the APIs using Cognito such that only authorised users can use parts of the site.

-The big advantage of this is cost.
-All services will hardly cost anything for this set up.
+The big advantage of this is the cost.
+All services will hardly cost anything for this setup.
 Obviously, if your site takes off costs will start to appear but the free tier for these services is huge.

 ## Why Use Elasticsearch?

 So far, I have argued for serverless everywhere.
 I could look to use a serverless NoSQL solution such as DynamoDB as my final datastore.
-Depending on the nature of the data this could be good solution.
+Depending on the nature of the data this could be a good solution.

 ![Elastic Logo](assets/recipe-cards/elastic.png)

 Elasticsearch has some amazing capabilities.
-The underlying Apache Lucene technologies creates highly performant indexes allowing search and retrieval of records easily.
+The underlying Apache Lucene technologies create highly performant indexes allowing search and retrieval of records easily.
 Additionally, while not simple, the query syntax allows you to build arbitrarily complicated searches with a good fuzzy matching capability.

 The downside is you need a machine or cluster.
 To enable this, you need to build a VPC and set up the EC2 within one or more private subnets.
-Elasticsearch is straight forward to get set up first as a single machine and then as cluster.
+Elasticsearch is straight forward to get set up first as a single machine and then as a cluster.
 Additionally, as its cluster is very resilient you can easily take nodes out and upgrade.
 You could also consider running the cluster as a collection of docker instances.

 Having a non-serverless component comes with some limitations (you can't expect it to scale as well as the serverless components), but this it is power is huge.